supermax-33/superfile-backend/ENDPOINTS.md

 ```

 **Error states**
-- `404 Not Found` if the space does not exist for the user.
+- `404 Not Found` if the space does not exist.
-- `403 Forbidden` when the space is owned by someone else.
+- `403 Forbidden` when the caller lacks the `EDITOR` role for the space.

 ### `GET /api/v1/spaces/:spaceId/conversations`
 Lists conversations in a space (newest first).